Here are the latest updates on the Coronavirus (COVID-19) outbreak and steps being taken by Christ Church.

 Read Nick Batzig's article “The Church after the Coronavirus”

-This month’s Tabletalk Magazine is on Fear.
+Tabletalk Articles on COVID-19 are available here.
+There is also Tabletalk's Magazine on Fear.
 It is timely reading that I recommend.

 Precautions and Changes in the Life and Ministry of Christ Church